BrickMMO/colours-documentation/v2/colours-v2-process.markdown

     Clone the [colours-v2](https://github.com/BrickMMO/colours-v2) repo into your MAMP root folder (or point MAMP to your cloned directory).
 Restart the server if needed.

-    Open up the `/env` file and change the database variables to `brickmmo_colours` and the MAMP defaults:
+    Copy the `/.env.sample` file amd name it `/.env`.
+Change the database variables to `brickmmo_colours` and the MAMP defaults:

     ```php
     DB_HOST=localhost